Exit-9B/Dont-Eat-Spell-Tomes/README.md

-Prevents learning spells instantly from spell tomes
+Resource to allow mods to control how spell tomes work

 ## Requirements
 * [CMake](https://cmake.org/)